 Cochineal extract; carmine

 CI No. 75470

-Carmine and cochineal can be used for coloring meat products, seafood, confectionery, alcoholic beverages and soft drinks, cider, vinegar, yogurt, baked goods, jams, jellies, dairy products, snack food, convenient food, fruit preparation, seasonings, pharmaceuticals, and cosmetics.
+Carmine and cochineal can be used for coloring food, drugs and cosmetics intended for the eye area, including meat products, seafood, confectionery, alcoholic beverages and soft drinks, cider, vinegar, yogurt, baked goods, jams, jellies, dairy products, snack foods, convenient foods, fruit preparations, and seasonings.

-Carmines are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as established by the Codex Alimentarius Commission and published in the General Standard of Food Additives (GSFA).
+Carmines (INS No. 120) are added to foods and beverages at concentrations up to a maximum permitted level (MPL) as adopted by the Codex Alimentarius Commission.
+There are more than 70 food categories for which MPLs for carmines have been adopted in the General Standard of Food Additives (GSFA).

 JECFA (2001).
 55th Report of the JECFA.
 Evaluation of Certain Food Additives and Contaminants.
 WHO Tech.
 Report.
 Series.
 No. 901, p.
 10. Available online

 Twenty-first Report of the Joint FAO/WHO Expert Committee on Food Additives, Geneva, 1977, WHO Technical Report Series No. 617.
 Available online

 EFSA ANS Panel (EFSA Panel on Food Additives and Nutrient Sources added to Food), 2015.
 Scientific Opinion on the re-evaluation of cochineal, carminic acid, carmines (E 120) as a food additive.
 EFSA Journal 2015;13(11):4288, 66 pp. Available online